BeraPaw/ansible-berachain/README.md

 ## How to use this repository

+- ⚠️ Do not run the playbook while the node containers are running.
+Stop Docker first; running Ansible against live containers can corrupt data, and `reth unwind` currently fails on Berachain builds.
+- Normal operations: start/stop Docker on the dedicated servers to control the node.
+Only rebuild when needed.
 - Set `execution_client` in the appropriate var file (mainnet, testnet).
 This will default to `reth` if not set.
 - Update `run_node` to add additional port ACLs if the requirement for off-node RPC calls exists.
 - Init'ing a new node: `ansible-playbook berachain_mainnet.yaml --limit nodename-in-inventory`.
 The nodes are filtered via inventory groups.